 - Coursebook, file, supplementary teaching materials and a certificate when you leave.

-- 2 hours of optional additional language activities each week such as Conversation Club, Job Club, Friday Film Club and guest speakers.
+- 2 hours of optional additional language activities each week such as Conversation Club, Job Club and Friday Film Club.

-- Job Club (optional).
-On Wednesdays for 1 hour after school - normally runs in 3-week cycles with a one-week gap between each cycle depending on demand.
-Aims to help students who are allowed to work in the UK find a job.
+- Job Club (optional - subject to demand) runs in 3-week cycles with a one-week gap between each cycle.
+It aims to help students who are allowed to work in the UK find a job.
 We also offer some 1:1 support to help students with CVs and cover letters.

 - Wi-fi and multimedia centre with free internet access.

 How quickly can you expect to progress?
 It depends on: how hard you work, how long you come for and how good you are at learning.

 Students can expect to progress by one complete ELC level around every 3 months, or 1 sub-level every 4 weeks.
 We assess students on arrival and they will be put in a class at one of our 7 levels.
 For example, they might be in B1 (intermediate) but they might be a strong B1 (B1.3) or an average B1 (B1.2).

 It is normal for students to have strengths and weaknesses in different areas.
 For example, they might might be an A2 elementary student who is strong in speaking (A2.3) but weak in writing (A2.1).